 The measured concentration shall be converted to a wet basis according to the following formulae, if not already measured on a wet basis.
 The conversion shall be done for each individual mode.

+The ugas-values and molar ratios as described in sections A.5.2. and A.5.3. of Appendix 5 to Annex 11 shall be used for dual-fuel engines, operating in dual-fuel mode,

 For the raw exhaust gas: